Support

 4.1 How can I introduce my Company to the Talents?

-The first point where the Talents learn about your Company is the internship vacancy, which includes the description of the company.
-When creating a new internship vacancy on the matchmaking platform, the Company is required to describe itself.
+The first point where the Talents learn about your Company is the vacancy, which includes the description of the internship opportunities and the company.
+When creating a new vacancy on the matchmaking platform, the Company is required to describe itself.
 Use this space to describe the innovation or EU-funded research project to which the internship refers.
 Add mission and details on the organisations and people, and do not forget to include the website or relevant touchpoints to learn more about it.
-To describe your company and the innovation project is working on,
+To describe your company and the innovation project is working on:

 • The company must be registered to InnoNext.